What Is A Premium, and How Does It Affect Your Health Insurance Costs?

 If you compare plans with the same coverage, the plan with a high premium generally will have lower out-of-pocket expenses.

-If you generally visit the doctor for preventive care and don’t require special medical care, a High Deductible Health Plan (HDHP)A High Deductible Health Plan (HDHP) is a type of health insurance plan that features higher-than-normal deductibles.
-These high deductible amounts are usually intended to lower your monthly premium payments. with a lower premium can be less expensive.
+If you generally visit the doctor for preventive care and don’t require special medical care, a High Deductible Health Plan (HDHP)A High Deductible Health Plan (HDHP) may lower your monthly premium payments but have higher-than-normal deductibles. with a lower premium can be less expensive.

-Individuals 65 years of age and older can pay less for premiums through MedicareOriginal Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+Individuals 65 years of age and older can pay less for premiums through MedicareOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance). than on private policies through a healthcare exchange.

 A health insurance premium is commonly a cost paid per month to keep your insurance policy active.
 A premium is calculated by the level of medical risk involved with insuring the beneficiary.
 If you’re shopping for insurance and have a complex medical history, the premium for a policy to cover your needs may be higher.
 Your premium is not the only cost with your policy, typically other costs like deductibles, copays, and coinsurance can factor into your premium decision.